weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 - `autocut: 2`:  `[0.1899, 0.1901, 0.191, 0.21, 0.215]`
 - `autocut: 3`:  `[0.1899, 0.1901, 0.191, 0.21, 0.215, 0.23]`

-Autocut works with these operators:
+Autocut works with these functions:

 - `nearXXX`
 - `bm25`
 - `hybrid`

-To use autocut with the `hybrid` operator, specify the `relativeScoreFusion` ranking method.
+To use autocut with the `hybrid` search, specify the `relativeScoreFusion` ranking method.

 Autocut is disabled by default.
 To explicitly disable autocut, set the number of jumps to `0` or a negative value.